Senators grill Facebook on its plans for Libra cryptocurrency

 The Senate Banking Committee is questioning David Marcus, the company’s top executive overseeing the project, on issues ranging from how Libra could affect global monetary policy to how customer data will be handled.

+He received a frosty welcome from Democrats lawmakers and several Republicans, who shared many of the same concerns.

+“I don’t trust you guys,” said Republican Senator Martha McSally.
+“Instead of cleaning up your house you are launching into a new business model.”

 Marcus, who was president of PayPal from 2012 to 2014, tried to assuage concerns in his opening remarks by promising that Facebook will not begin offering Libra until regulatory issues are addressed.
 “We know we need to take the time to get this right,” Marcus, who is also due to testify before the House Financial Services Committee on Wednesday, said.

-Marcus received a frosty welcome from Democratic lawmakers who already believe the company is too large and careless with consumer data.
+Prior to announcing its Libra plans Facebook was already facing significant backlash over mishandling user data and not doing enough to prevent Russian interference in the 2016 U.S. presidential election.

 Concerns raised through questions included how the company plans to prevent money laundering through the new payment system, how consumers’ data and funds will be protected and how the Geneva-based association created to run the system will be regulated.
-Republicans shared some of these worries, but appeared less hostile, even after U.S. President Donald Trump and Treasury Secretary Steven Mnuchin voiced concerns over the past few days.

-“They’re going to have to convince us of very high standards before they have access to the U.S. financial system,” Mnuchin said on Monday.
+McSally asked Marcus how consumers could trust Facebook not to share their payments data.
+“I know we have to earn people’s trust for a very long period of time,” Marcus said.

+The social media company has pledged that its payments subsidiary called Calibra will only share customer data with Facebook and external third parties if it has consent, or in “limited cases,” where it is necessary.

 Critics have expressed anger that the company would have got so far in its plans for such a potentially groundbreaking project without extensive input from policymakers, especially when it is already in the spotlight over privacy issues.